thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 Finally, the water consumption alarm rule will look like this:

 {% include images-gallery.html imageCollection="final-water-consumption-alarm-rule" %}

+### Importing the pre-configured "air-sensor" device profile

+If, for any reason, you were unable to configure the rules mentioned above, you can [download the air-sensor device profile with pre-configured alarm rules](/docs/user-guide/advanced-guides-for-working-with-dashboard/files-from-tutorial/air_sensor_imported_.json){:target="_blank"} and import it into your ThingsBoard instance.

+{% capture difference %}
+**Important!** If you choose to import the device profile, you will need to assign the new device profile "**air-sensor(imported)**" to all devices currently using the "**air-sensor**" device profile, specifically the **Indoor Air Quality Sensor** and **IAQ Sensor**.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 ## Adding alarms table widget